Where 'Futures Ready' Came From

 Becoming Futures Ready

-To move beyond the belief that strategic planning still works in a rapidly changing world and that senior managers have magic powers, we first need to challenge the assumption that strategic planning helps prepare us for the future.
+To move beyond the belief that strategic planning still works in a rapidly changing world and that senior managers have magic powers to predict the future, we first need to challenge the assumption that strategic planning helps organisations become futures ready.
 All it does is create a set of actions to do today that, as is often said, are out of date as soon as the plan is printed.

 Becoming futures ready depends not on a good plan, but on the depth and quality of the thinking about the future that informs the plan.
 That magical power we think senior managers have is really an unquestioned assumption we hold about who has permission to think about the future.
 Flip the assumption and everyone in an organisation can think strategically if given the opportunity, information, permission and time.
 Because strategy without people at its core is strategy without a future.